L'Wren Scott: Collaborations and collections

 In February 2014, the London Fashion Week showing of her fall 2014 collection was canceled, citing delays in production.
 It was announced that the collection would be revealed via social media, and be presented in her Paris showroom to editors and retail buyers in March.

 In 2013, Scott collaborated with Banana Republic with an exclusive holiday collection including apparel and accessories for women.
-The collection was her first foray into an affordable line of ready-to-wear, and included everything from scarves, jeans, purses, sweaters, pajamas, and cocktail dresses.
-The collection was launched on December 5, with an opening attended by celebrities dressed in the clothing.
+The collection was her first foray into an affordable line of ready-to-wear, and included scarves, jeans, purses, sweaters, pajamas, and cocktail dresses.
+It launched on December 5, with an opening attended by celebrities dressed in the clothing.

-She collaborated with makeup artist and brand Bobbi Brown to create lip glosses, eye shadows and cheek color, which came out in 2014.
+Scott collaborated with makeup artist and brand Bobbi Brown to create lip glosses, eyeshadows and cheek color, which came out in 2014.
 In 2013, she also designed a limited edition bottle for Caudalie's Beauty Elixir.

 The Rolling Stones

-L'Wren Scott collaborated with Mick Jagger to design his costumes for Rolling Stones tours.
-These included a gorilla coat covered in ostrich feathers, a green jacket that Scott dubbed "Glamouflage," a black jacket with butterflies, and an embroidered gold jacket inspired by Gustav Klimt.
+Scott collaborated with Mick Jagger to design his costumes for Rolling Stones tours.
+These included a gorilla coat covered in ostrich feathers, a green jacket that Scott dubbed "Glamouflage", a black jacket with butterflies, and an embroidered gold jacket inspired by Gustav Klimt.

 Personal life

-L'Wren Scott was married twice, for short periods of time.
-From 1990 to 1993 as "Lauren Scott," she was married to British property developer Andrew Ladsky.
-In 1993, one month after her divorce from Ladsky, she married Anthony Brand, manager of a Prada franchise in Beverly Hills.
-The marriage lasted for about a year.
+Scott was married twice.
+From 1990 to 1993, as "Lauren Scott", she was married to British property developer Andrew Ladsky.
+In 1993, one month after divorcing Ladsky, she married Anthony Brand, manager of a Prada franchise in Beverly Hills.
+The marriage lasted about a year.
 The divorce was finalized in 1997.

 Her longest relationship was with Rolling Stones frontman Mick Jagger, whom she met around 2001.
 The couple lived in London, New York City, France, and Mustique.
-Scott's siblings have divided opinions regarding Jagger's relationship with their sister.
+Scott's siblings have divided opinions about the relationship.